salamsoft/agenticai/README.md

 2. **Automation**: Automate the retrieval of troubleshooting steps and standard procedures to save time and improve efficiency.
 3. **Contextual Insights**: Provide contextually relevant information to improve real-time collaboration and decision-making during incidents or processes.

-## Application Context: AICAS

-The **Runbook Chatbot** is specifically designed for the **FICO AI Cloud Analytics Service (AI CAS)**.
-AI CAS provides a unified user experience for procuring fully managed AI services for use within customer solutions, both external and hosted, on the Decision Management Platform (DMP).
-The AI CAS user experience targets customer users but may also be leveraged by internal FICO users and includes publishing, provisioning, monitoring, and managing AI CAS services.
-The chatbot will be tailored to streamline interactions with AI CAS, enhancing the user experience for both internal and external users.

 ## Tech Stack

 - **Backend**: LangChain for natural language processing and conversational AI capabilities.